sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

     Let's start with a quick breakdown of the `shell` directive:

     * L13: `samtools view` converts a file in SAM format to BAM format
-    * L14: `samtools sort` sorts a BAM file by genomic coordinates
+    * L14: `samtools sort` sorts a .bam file by genomic coordinates
-    * L15: `samtools index` indexes a sorted BAM file.
-The index must have the exact same basename as its associated BAM file; the only difference is that it finishes with the extension `.bam.bai` instead of `.bam`
+    * L15: `samtools index` indexes a sorted .bam file.
+The index must have the exact same basename as its associated .bam file; the only difference is that it finishes with the extension `.bam.bai` instead of `.bam`

     The interesting thing is that so far, all the rules had only one command in the `shell` directive.
 In this rule, there are three commands grouped together, each with their own inputs and outputs.
 This means two things:

     1. We could have split this rule into 3 separate rules with dependencies.
 There is no official guideline on whether to split rules like this, but a good rule of thumb is: does it make sense to run these commands together?
-Is it not too computationally expensive (time, memory, cpu) to run these rules together?
+Is it not too computationally expensive (time, memory, CPU) to run these rules together?
     1. `{output.bam}` and `{output.bam_sorted}` are outputs of  `samtools view` and  `samtools sort`...
 But they are also inputs of  `samtools sort` and  `samtools index`!
 This means that files that are created by a command can instantly be re-used in subsequent commands **within a same rule**!

 **Exercise:** Do you see any drawbacks to using a rule like this?